gogobook/my-asp-dot-net/ch7.md

 The Rent method returns an array with at least the requested number of elements.
 The array returned could have more memory available.
 The shared pool keeps arrays with at least 16 elements.
-The element count of the arrays managed always duplicates—for example, 16, 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192 elements and so on.
+The element count of the arrays managed always duplicates——for example, 16, 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192 elements and so on.
 When you run the application, you can see that larger arrays are